emontzkajnl/plugins/broken-link-checker/readme.txt

 * Enhance: Add a new menu item to help you discover other free plugins by WPMU DEV and more

 = 2.4.2 =
-* Fix: Patched a vulnarability issue.
+* Fix: Patched a vulnerability issue.
 * Fix: Notice about _load_textdomain_just_in_time.

 = 2.4.1 =